-The application of principles from Computer Science, SL Technology, Engineering and Mathematics (C-STEM) to solve unique problems is the focus of this course.
+SL The application of principles from Computer Science, Technology, Engineering and Mathematics (C-STEM) to solve unique problems is the focus of this course.
 Students will complete projects ranging from robotics computer programming solutions, to fabrication of mechanical/electrical devices, to C-STEM workshop development for area public schools.
 Participation in relevant outreach events is required and may be used for teacher education field experience hours.
-This is an upper level elective service learning course cross listed with Computer Science, Mathematics, Physical Science, and Physics.
 Recommended for computer science, math, physical science, pre-engineering and secondary mathematics/science education majors.
 Pre: minimum of eight credit hours earned from Computer Science, Mathematics, and/or Science.
 Fall only.
+(Cross-listed MATH 3101 and PHSC 3101).